Updated April 2026

 Manage Unoccupancy Periods

-Arrange regular inspections - every 2 to 4 weeks.
+Arrange regular inspections - ideally every 2 to 4 weeks.
 Turn off water at the mains when leaving.
 Keep a log of inspections with dates and photos as evidence for potential claims.

 4